nervosnetwork/docs/docs/basic-concepts/architecture.md

 ### Script Verification

 After receiving a transaction, the CKB node will verify the `lock` script with the `args` of this input cell, as well as the `witness`, to make sure that Alice indeed owns the cell.
-It will then verify the `type` script of the output cell, ( the same `type` script of the input cell) to make sure that the UDT transaction is valid according to the rules defined by the `type` script.
+It will then verify the `type` script of input cells and output cells in groups (inputs and outputs will the same `type` script) to make sure that the UDT transaction is valid according to the rules defined by the `type` script.

 > In practice, script code is NOT included in the `type` or `lock` script directly.
 The actual code would be stored in another cell, referenced by the `type` and `lock` scripts through their hash.
 This is done by referring to these cells in the dependency cells field (`deps`) in the transaction using their `outpoint`, and placing the hash of their `data` fields in the `code_hash` field of `type` or `lock`.